codee-com/open-catalog/Checks/PWR052/README.md

 the programmer must explicitly specify how to execute the loop in vector mode on the hardware, as well as add the appropriate synchronization to avoid race conditions at runtime.
-Typically, minimizing the computational overhead of multithreading is the biggest challenge to speedup the code.
+Typically, minimizing the computational overhead of multithreading is the biggest challenge to speed up the code.

 > [!NOTE]
 > Executing sparse reduction loops using multithreading incurs an overhead due to